How to short sell stocks

-Short selling is a strategy that can be used to take advantage of share prices that are expected to decline.
-There are a variety of methods that can be used but there are risks involved in the practice too.
-This makes it important to know how to short sell stocks and which instrument is best suited to your aims.
+Short selling is used to take advantage of share prices that are expected to decline.
+There are a range of ways to short a stock, so it is important to understand how to short sell and which method is best for you.

 Shorting a stock, or short selling, is a method of trading that seeks to benefit from a decline in the price of a company’s shares.